 Elizabeth D. Rescher (2000) Professor of English.
-B.A., University of Rochester; M.A., University of North Carolina at Chapel Hill; Ph.D., University of Toronto.
+B.A., University of Rochester; M.A., University of North Carolina at Chapel Hill; Ph.D., University of Toronto; additional graduate study, University of Pennsylvania, Johns Hopkins University, and the University of Maryland.